Tennu/tennu/readme.md

 ----------

-## Network Configuration ##
+## Configuration ##

 A network configuration object has the following properties:

 * server          - IRC server to connect to. _Example:_ _irc.mibbit.net_
 * port            - Port to connect to.
 Defaults to 6667.
+* password        - Password for IRC Network (most networks do not have a password)
+* secure          - Use a TLS socket (Throws away the NetSocket)
 * capab           - IRC3 CAP support.
 (Untested)
-* secure      - Use a TLS socket (Throws away the NetSocket)
-* nick        - Nickname the bot will use.
+* nickname        - Nickname the bot will use.
 Defaults to "tennubot"
-* user        - Username the bot will use.
+* username        - Username the bot will use.
 Defaults to "user"
 * realname        - Realname for the bot.
 Defaults to "tennu v0.3"
 * password        - Password for identifying to services.
 * nickserv        - Nickname of nickserv service.
 Defaults to "nickserv".
 * trigger         - Command character to trigger commands with.
 By default, '!'.
 * channels        - Array of channels to autojoin. _Example:_ ["#help", "#tennu"]
-* modules     - An array of module names that the bot requires.
+* plugins         - An array of module names that the bot requires.

-Other modules may use additional properties.
+Other plugins may use additional properties.

-Network configuration objects are JSON encodable.
+Configuration objects are JSON encodable.

+[0.9.0]

+The following properties will be renamed:

+* user -> username
+* nick -> nickname
+* trigger -> command-trigger
+* password -> auth-password (or something better...)

 ## Dependency Management ##